sagemath/sage-archive-2023-02-01/src/doc/en/developer/producing_spkgs.rst

       src/

 - ``spkg-install``: this file contains the install script.
-See below for more information and a template.
+  See :ref:`section-spkg-install` for more information and a template.

 - ``SPKG.txt``: this file describes the spkg in wiki format.
 Each new revision needs an updated changelog entry or the spkg will get an automatic "needs work" at review time.
-See below for a template.
+See :ref:`section-SPKG-txt` for a template.

 - ``spkg-check``: this file runs the test suite.
 This is somewhat optional since not all spkg's have test suites.
-If possible, do create such a script since it helps isolate bugs in upstream packages
+If possible, do create such a script since it helps isolate bugs in upstream packages.

 - ``patches/``: this directory contains patches to source files in ``src/``.
-Each file requiring changes (e.g. ``foo.c``) must have a diff against the original file (e.g. ``foo.c.patch``) for easy rebases against new upstream source releases.
+See :ref:`chapter-patching-spkgs`.
   Patches to files in ``src/`` should be applied in ``spkg-install``, and all patches must be documented in ``SPKG.txt``, i.e. what they do, if they are platform specific, if they should be pushed upstream, etc. To ensure that all